-Young adolescents are techno savvy.
-In fact, they are members of what some call the Digital Generation.

-- Invite the young people to work in small groups to create a Good News Web page. - Ask groups to design a page that communicates key ideas about the teaching of the Catholic Church to share with others in their parish. - After they have designed their Web pages, review it, and with appropriate permission, have it posted on the parish Web site.
+- Young adolescents are techno savvy.
+In fact, they are members of what some call the Digital Generation. - Invite the students to work in small groups to create a class Good News Web page. - Ask groups to design a page that communicates key ideas about the teaching of the Catholic Church to share with others in their school and parish. - After they have designed their Web pages, review it, and with appropriate permission, have it posted on the school Web site.

-[Given time constraints and resources, you may wish to ask the young people to create an outline of "how they would design their pages" instead of having them actually create a web page.]
+[Given time constraints and resources, you may wish to ask students to create an outline of "how they would design their pages" instead of having them actually create a web page.1 computers